Academic Calendar 2025/26

 Research project

-Successful completion of a research project is required prior to graduation.
-This project is developed in consultation with a faculty supervisor and demonstrates students' advanced skills and knowledge in a given area of geography.
+Successful completion of a research project is required prior to graduation with the Geography Honours.
+This project is developed in consultation with a faculty supervisor and demonstrates students' advanced skills and knowledge in geography.

 Students will complete this project in two courses.
 In the first course, students will design and collect data for their project.
-This will be completed as part of GEOG 491 (Honours Research Design and Data Collection), or an equivalent third-year internship or fourth-year research-intensive course approved by the department.
+This will be completed as part of GEOG 491 (Honours Research Design and Data Collection).
 Students will then register in GEOG 492 (Honours Research Project) to complete the data analysis and project write-up.

 Each honours student will disseminate their research findings in a presentation to an academic audience (e.g. professional conference or department seminar) as well as through an academic research poster or alternative.
 Following project completion and presentation, the honours supervisor in consultation with a second reader, will assign a grade for GEOG 492.